-Side Effects of Protein Pump Inhibitors
+Side Effects of Proton Pump Inhibitors

 While these medications had long been regarded to be safe, recently, there has been mounting evidence that they can cause side effects.
 Previously, the side effects were believed to be minor complications such as headaches, constipation and flatulence.
 However, it is not alleged that the difficulties associated with these medications can be more severe.
 Recent research has stated that protein pump inhibitors can cause more severe issues such as dementia, heart attacks and kidney disease.
-Many of these side effects can occur when the medication is taken as a long-term solution as opposed to short-term usage.
+Many of these Nexium side effects can occur when the medication is taken as a long-term solution as opposed to short-term usage.

-These severe side effects are thought to result from the fact that protein pump inhibitors may be overly effective in killing acid.
+These severe side effects are thought to result from the fact that proton pump inhibitors may be overly effective in killing acid.
 These medications are now believed to kill acid beyond just the stomach acid that it needs to reduce in order to be effective.
 There are acids around the body that are vital for the balance and proper functioning of other areas of the body.
 Some of these acids are helpful in that they can reduce some of the harmful substances that accumulate in the body as people age.
 In addition, stomach acid also has helpful properties as it can kill some of the more harmful bacteria that people ingest.
 Simply killing stomach acid may be a short-term solution that works to reduce heartburn, but over the longer term, these inhibitors can hurt the human body’s ability to deal with other harmful substances.

 The FDA has updated the warning labels for these medications to reflect some of the risks, but not all of them.
 Public Citizen pressured the FDA to require that the labels be updated to warn against some of the risks to the kidney.
 However, there are still no warnings against the other risks of complications from these drugs.
 In 2017, the FDA announced that it was investigating possible links between protein pump inhibitors and polyps in the intestine.

-Protein Pump Inhibitor Lawsuits
+Proton Pump Inhibitor Lawsuits

 Currently, there are around 4,000 lawsuits pending against the manufacturers of these drugs.
 These lawsuits have alleged that the protein pump inhibitors are defectively designed since their usage can cause the side effects.
 Had the makers adequately tested the product prior to their sale, they would have come to realize the complications that could be cause.
 According a number of the plaintiffs, even though the manufacturers did not perform sufficient testing on the drugs, they still knew of the possible side effects of the drugs.
 Nevertheless, they continued to market the medications as a safe treatment for heartburn and did not do anything to warn the public of any of the dangers associated with these drugs.